dpoetzsch/keyman/README.md

 Contributions are always welcome.

+Note that this repository contains auto-generated files:

-Note that `keyringDbus.js` is auto-generated and copied from [gnome-keyring-js](https://github.com/dpoetzsch/gnome-keyring-js).
+- `keyringDbus.js` is copied from [gnome-keyring-js](https://github.com/dpoetzsch/gnome-keyring-js).
+- `gjsKeepassx.js` is copied from [gjs-keepassx](https://github.com/dpoetzsch/gjs-keepassx).

-Any changes to this file should occur in this repository.
+Any changes to these file should occur in the respective repositories.

 ## Development